BREAKING: £76m Lottery winner is from Boston

-Self-employed builder Andrew Clark, 51, from Boston Lincolnshire, was announced as the winner this morning.

-He revealed this morning how he stockpiled lottery tickets in his van and only checked after his partner urged him to.
+A builder who stockpiled lottery tickets in his van discovered he had won £76 million on the EuroMillions six weeks after the winning draw.

-Andrew Clark said he was taking early retirement after discovering the winning ticket tucked in the visor of his Peugeot Expert van.
+Andrew Clark, 51, from Boston, Lincolnshire, said he was taking early retirement after discovering the winning ticket tucked in the visor of his Peugeot Expert van.

 He made a claim for the prize - the 12th biggest win ever in the UK - last week, Camelot said.

-Mr Clark said: "Trisha kept telling me to check the tickets, and her niece Louise, who I was building an extension for, was also in on it once she'd heard about the unclaimed prize in the news.
+Mr Clark, who was urged to check his stash by his partner, said: “Trisha kept telling me to check the tickets, and her niece Louise, who I was building an extension for, was also in on it once she’d heard about the unclaimed prize in the news.

 “It was something of a standing joke that I had all these tickets while there was a local prize outstanding, so for weeks they were on at me to check.”